HowToGetLicensed

 Frequently Asked Questions

-How long does it take to get a real estate broker license in Connecticut?
+How do I become a real estate broker in Connecticut?

 How much does it cost to get a real estate broker license in Connecticut?